Free Service Call with RepairExact Written Estimate Before Repair is Made

 Nothing turns your appetite off or embarrasses you in front of your guests more than when you open up the refrigerator and get a big whiff of stink.
 If you have a busy refrigerator, then chances are that at some time, you will experience strong smells coming out of it when you open the door.
 These smells infiltrate other foods and drinks in the refrigerator as well and influence their taste.

-Getting rid of these smells is often hard, but not impossible.
+Getting rid of refrigerator odor is often hard, but not impossible.
 Here are some tips to tackle bad smells in your refrigerator as well as prevent them in the future.

 Identify Common Culprits

 While any type of food can cause a bad smell, usually rotting foods jammed into the back of the refrigerator or in the vegetable bins are common culprits.
-Other problem foods include expired meat products.
+Other problem foods that cause refrigerator odor include expired meat products.

 Natural foods and baked goods without preservatives tend to rot a lot sooner and more easily than processed foods.
 Food that already have a strong odor, such as onions, will also permeate your refrigerator.